summerhosts/website/docs/Hosts/gridway.io.md

 ---
 title: Gridway
 sidebar_label: gridway.io
-description: paid-for host that appeared in 2024 that didn't get much attention and was owned by [Matt James](../People/Matt%20James.md)
+description: Paid host that appeared in 2024 that didn't get much attention and was owned by Matt James
 tags:
   - Paid host
 ---